School Library - The Cloud

 The Cloud is a popular place for students to spend time.
 There is open access before and after school, at break and lunchtimes, where students spend time reading, selecting books and completing homework and research for projects.
-A rota operates at lunchtime.
 During lesson time The Cloud is used for class bookings and individual study.

 There are tables for individual and group work and comfortable seating, and an interactive whiteboard for teaching and learning.

 Author events, competitions and activities are a regular part of The Cloud’s calendar.
-A reading group meets weekly in The Cloud and takes part in the annual Carnegie Shadowing event.
+Two reading groups meet weekly in The Cloud and take part in the annual Carnegie Shadowing event.
 We also run the annual EGA reading festival featuring authors Faye Bird, Keren David, Candy Gourlay, Miriam Halahmy, Jane Hardstaff, Catherine Johnson, Sita Bramachari, Sara Grant and Sufiya Ahmed as well as running individual author events.

 Use our Web App to search the library catalogue and see which books are in stock.
 On the app you can find recommendations in our 'quick lists' and easily make citations for school projects.